hack-technicolor/hack-technicolor/docs/Upgrade.md

 !!! hint "Clean and rooted"
     Your gateway is now clean but will re-enable permanent root SSH access on the next boot.
 Please note, your SSH credentials will be changed back to `root:root`. **Do not reboot** the gateway and move on to the next section where you will finally flash the new firmware image.
-    Alternatively, you could stop here if you are not interested in replacing currently installed firmware.
-You could also simply power off the gateway and safely return the device to your ISP or gift it to a friend.

 ## Flashing firmware